Karthik-Kundurthy/Coding-Problems/0284-peeking-iterator/NOTES.md

-Reviewing classes and derived classes in C++ as well as design questions<br>
+Reviewing classes and derived classes in C++ as well as design questions<br><br>
 ​
-Got this problem in January 2023, Apple interview<br>
+Got this problem in January 2023, Apple interview<br><br>
 ​
 Key point is that you have to advance the pointer to peek.
-BUT, you have to maintain an appearance that you have not done so until next() is called again, in which case you "reset"<br>
+BUT, you have to maintain an appearance that you have not done so until next() is called again, in which case you "reset"<br><br>
 ​
 Ex) **peek()**, hasNext()...peek()...peek()...hasNext(), **next()**<br><br>
 ​